 None of these cases are in any way linked to the dangers of combat, and all of them include harms that would justify a civilian’s personal injury suit.
 It is simply the venue of this wrongdoing that bars the victims from being able to ask for recompense.

-Changes Are Coming—but They’re Not Enough
+Changes Have Been Made—But They’re Not Enough

 - The Department of Defense, rather than the federal court system, will hear and decide cases

 - Only cases filed in 2017 or later will be eligible for consideration

 - Damages cannot go beyond those directly caused by the malpractice (which is in contradiction to tort law used in courts)

 - The government will not be liable for any attorney’s fees

 - Attorneys are limited in the percentage they may ask for as payment for their work